brucezztong/ZZTong-Prefabs/README.txt

 	The folder does not exist by default.
 If this is your first Mod, then you will need to create the Mods folder.

-3. Place the "Custom-Blocks-Pack" folder in the Mods folder:
-	%APPDATA%/7DaysToDie/Mods ... %APPDATA/7DaysToDie/Mods/00-Custom-Blocks-Pack

-4. Place the "ZZTong-Prefabs" folder in the Mods folder:
+3. Place the "ZZTong-Prefabs" folder in the Mods folder:
 	%APPDATA%/7DaysToDie/Mods ... %APPDATA/7DaysToDie/Mods/ZZTong-Prefabs

 CLIENT INSTALLATION (Mac) - TBD